Claudius Marioton: Life

-He won two gold medals and one silver medal at the 1889 Exposition Universelle.
-He was on the sculpture jury at the 'salon des Champs-Élysées' in 1893 and 1894.
-In 1894 he produced 'Byzance' (Byzantium) in gold and silver, The Satyr, a steel bas-relief with lapis lazuli inlay, and 'L'offensive et Défensive' (The Offensive and the Defensive, a silver, gold and colour diptych).
-He won the collective firsts prize at the Lyon Exposition Universelle in 1894 and the following year was made a knight of the Ordre national de la Légion d'honneur.
-He was also a member of the overseeing committee of the École Boulle and director of the 'école de dessin de modelage et de ciselure de la réunion des fabricants de bronze' in Paris.
+Marioton won two gold medals and one silver medal at the 1889 Exposition Universelle.
+He was on the sculpture jury at the salon des Champs-Élysées in 1893 and 1894.
+In 1894 he produced "Byzance" (Byzantium) in gold and silver, The Satyr, a steel bas-relief with lapis lazuli inlay, and "L'offensive et Défensive" (The Offensive and the Defensive, a silver, gold and colour diptych).
+He won the collective first prize at the Lyon Exposition Universelle in 1894 and the following year was made a knight of the Ordre national de la Légion d'honneur.
+He was also a member of the overseeing committee of the École Boulle and director of the école de dessin de modelage et de ciselure de la réunion des fabricants de bronze in Paris.